 Ensuring Reliable Service

-If you’re a PSE&G customer, your power stays on more than 99 percent of the time, with few exceptions.
+If you’re a PSE&G customer, your power stays on 99.99% of the time, with few exceptions.

 Outages leave a lasting impression because today’s customers depend on electricity to fuel their lives.
 When the power does go out – usually due to weather – PSE&G customers on average are restored within 70 minutes, while the national median is 1 hour and 45 minutes.